 Other compensation, including the founder’s security and business travel expenses, add up to $1.6 million.
 Therefore, between the base salary and other compensations, Bezos takes home around $1.7 million annually.

 Based on his annual income of about $1.7 million, Bezos makes more than $140,000 a month, and $4,700 a day.
 If you break it down further, the billionaire makes about $390 an hour, $6.56 a minute, and $0.10 a second.

-What's the source of Jeff Bezos’s wealth?
+What's the source of Jeff Bezos’ wealth?

 Bezos owns several expensive homes and businesses.
 In addition to Amazon, Bezos owns space travel company Blue Origin and media publisher The Washington Post.
 The billionaire purchased the newspaper for $250 million in 2013.

 The billionaire also sells his Amazon shares from time to time to raise money for other projects.
 For example, Bezos has revealed selling $1 billion in Amazon stock annually to fund Blue Origin, his private company focused on space tourism.
-Blue Origin enabled Bezos to level up with fellow billionaire Richard Branson by reaching space in Jul.
-2021.
+Blue Origin enabled Bezos to level up with fellow billionaire Richard Branson by reaching space in July 2021.

 Bezos deploys some of his wealth to philanthropic efforts and environmental protection initiatives.
 The billionaire has pledged $10 billion toward climate programs under the Bezos Earth Fund.